muir/nserve/README.md

 ---

+Prior to [nject](https://github.com/muir/nject) version 0.2.0, this was part of that repo.

+---

 This package provides server startup and shutdown wrappers that can be used with libraries and servers that are use [nject](https://github.com/muir/nject).